Dreary home market spurs Spanish banks on to foreign climes

 With euro zone interest rates set to remain at record lows for the foreseeable future, some mid-sized Spanish banks are starting to copy the expansion strategy of bigger rivals Santander and BBVA, which weathered the economic crisis at home thanks to their overseas revenues.

-Sabadell, Spain's fifth-largest lender, last week become the latest mid-sized lender to seek a deal abroad, making a $2.6 billion (1.8 billion pounds) offer for Britain's TSB.
+Sabadell, Spain's fifth-largest lender, last week become the latest mid-sized lender to seek a deal abroad, making a $2.6 billion offer for Britain's TSB.

 "The problem for Spanish banks in general is that their stock of loans are not going to start growing again, on average, until at least 2016, and it's hard to really be competitive in that environment," said Juan Carlos Calvo, banking analyst at brokerage Espirito Santo.